Note: Page in process of being revised/rewritten (17th-18th Feb). Come back on 19th for the finished version.

 - Elizabeth Crawford’s web site Woman and Her Sphere contains much information relevant to Annie, her associates and relevant events of the period.

-Highly recommended is a visit to Manchester Art Gallery where works by Annie and her circle can be seen on display, Liverpool Art Gallery which has Annie’s Sense of Sight and the Tate which has seven works.
+Highly recommended is a visit to Manchester Art Gallery where works by Annie and Isabel can be seen, Liverpool Art Gallery which has Annie’s Sense of Sight and the Tate which has seven works.
 Note that only a small number of the paintings held by any gallery are on display at any one time or that works may be on loan to other institutions, but these are all world class galleries with plenty of other wonderful things to see.

 Jonathan Russell, Sep 2025 (swynnerton.blog@gmail.com).